GoogleCloudPlatform/firebase-extensions/firestore-vector-search/POSTINSTALL.md

 ## Setting up a custom embedding function

-This extension may be configured to use embedding models other than Gemini and OpenAI.
+This extension may be configured to use embedding models other than Gemini, Vertex AI, and OpenAI.
 To use this feature you must specify additional configuration parameters:

 - Custom embedding endpoint: This is the endpoint of some http function which should accept a POST request with sample body shape: